SusanneGlaessel/EventPHQMD/README.md

  information of the respective cluster:

 	name / pdgcode / number of protons / number of neutral baryons /
-	number of Lambdas / number of Simga0
+	number of Lambdas / number of Simga0 / branching ratio